mtsuji172/puff_to_visual_aversion/behavior/README.md

 3. Instrcutions for use / Demo

-After transferring a fly to the LED arena, do the following steps to acquire data:
+After transferring a fly to the LED arena, do the following steps to acquire data (files are contained in ther "./data_acquisition" directory):

-Execute a server file in the Raspberry Pi: sudo ./darkobject.py
+Execute a server file (in "./data_acquisition/server/" directory) in the Raspberry Pi: sudo ./darkobject.py

-On the PC, execute the main program: python repeatExecute_singleobject.py --host ip.of.raspi --genotype yourGenotype --ID IDofFly
+On the PC, execute the main program (in "./data_acquisition/client/"): python repeatExecute_singleobject.py --host ip.of.raspi --genotype yourGenotype --ID IDofFly

 After completing above steps, data acquisition is to proceed automatically, and in the case of repeatExecute_singleobject.py, should last for approximately 40min to complete 10 trials.
 Resulting data of each trial are: ball tracking csv file, video file, and json metadata file.

 3-1.
 AI-aided identification of behaviors

 First we need to prepare a training data set.
-This can be achieved by the following steps:
+This can be achieved by the following steps (files are contained in "./data_analysis/AI/train/"):

 (i) Convert avi files into cropped jpg images, like so: python movie2croppedImages.py -d path/to/dir/containing/avi/files/